You might think you can only get an astrophotography telescope by having to buy a GoTo mount and a telescope separately.

 The mount head has a Vixen-style V dovetail bar, so it’s compatible with Vixen format dovetail plates.
 Many users may have a telescope they want to mount to the Advanced VX mount with a Losmandy D Dovetail plate.
 This cannot be done.
 The plate must be at last 100 mm in length so the knobs make contact with both sides of the plate, it must have a dovetail undercut of at least 10.2 mm, and the width cannot exceed 74.5 mm.
 The dual saddle plate is only compatible with a Celestron CGE or CG5 universal mounting plates.

 It really depends on what you want and what your needs are.
 Is it purely visual or will there be attempts at astro imaging?
 Filters and extra eyepieces are always a highly recommended addition.
 A dew shield may be in order, and an alternate power supply would be extremely convenient.

 If you’re tinkering around with prime focus astrophotography, a T-ring and T-ring adapter and focal length reducer would be necessary.
 Auto-guiding equipment may also be needed, and there is an autoguider port on the mount.

 Yes, you can manually slew the mount.
 You’ll essentially have rough adjustments as you would with any manual tracking mount, but the option is there to manually track an object.
 However, the highlight feature of the Advanced VX is its computerized GoTo capability.

-There are no real complaints about this telescope.
-In fact, many users bought it after having been disappointed with a previous scope buy and wish they had made the plunge on this one first.
-Don’t make the same mistake.
-If you want a GoTo mount with an aperture that won’t break the break or seriously cut back on the field of view, this Celestron is a viable option.
-There’s plenty here to experiment with and grow into.
-The Advanced VX 6 is top quality on a budget.
+I have no real complaints about this telescope.
+If you want a GoTo mount with an aperture that won’t break the bank or seriously cut back on the field of view, this VX 6 is a viable option.
+There’s plenty here to experiment with and grow into, which I really like.
+The Advanced VX 6 is top quality, without the extreme price tag.